This Christmas, teach your kids about the gift of giving with these unique charitable ideas that benefit non-profits and the less fortunate...

-Now here’s a Christmas gift that you won’t have to wrap!
-For just $150, give Bangladeshi families in impoverished conditions a gift they’ll never forget: nine ducks and training.
+Now, here’s a Christmas gift that you won’t have to wrap!
+For a small $ amount, give Bangladeshi families in impoverished conditions a gift they’ll never forget: nine ducks and training.
 The ducks can produce eggs, ducklings, down feathers and even fertiliser, all of which can offer a reliable source of income for the families.
 Plus, they’ll be provided with farming training and kids will be getting plenty of protein from the duck eggs.
 Win-win!

 Food From The Heart (FFTH) is a non-profit charity that feeds the hungry through its food distribution program.
-Established in February 2003 after Singapore-based Austrian couple Henry and Christine Laimer read a report about bakeries discarding unsold bread, they decided to start an initiative to channel that waste into good by distributing it to those in need.
-This has grown exponentially to not only include the food distribution programme, but also to deliver toys to disadvantaged children, too.
-Help out by gifting either cash donations, non-perishable food items, clean toys in good working condition and toiletries.
+Established in February 2003, after Singapore-based Austrian couple Henry and Christine Laimer read a report about bakeries discarding unsold bread, they started an initiative to channel that waste into good by distributing it to those in need.
+This has grown exponentially to not only include the food distribution programme but also to deliver toys to disadvantaged children.
+Help out by gifting cash donations, non-perishable food items, clean toys in good working condition and toiletries.

 Help people with disabilities achieve equal status in society by making a contribution to The Disabled People’s Association.
 This non-profit, cross-disability organisation aims to be the voice of all people with disabilities.
 They help implement policies that encourage better social integration and create awareness here in Singapore.
 Your donations will help fund DPA’s research and public speaking initiatives, plus help towards costs involved at inclusion training workshops.